lgngrvs/logangraves.com/posts/research-interests.md

 Type: page
 Desc:

+*Update Sept 2025: this page only really talks about one part of my project, i.e. the technical side.
+For a broader and more holistic view of what I'm up to intellectually, see [here](/my-project).*

 Hi!
 I'm Logan.
 This is a document describing my current research interests, in case it increases the likelihood of serendipitous coincidences — someone seeing this site, saying "oh, I'm working on that!" or "oh, I want to do a project like that!" and reaching out.
 As described before, a website is a long and complex search query (etc).

 My main interest right now is **mechanistic interpretability**.
 I think mechanistic interpretability is both technically fascinating and philosophically, or something like "for the purposes of general world-modeling," interesting.